-I didn’t use any of my Cruelty-Fu on the Fierce Anti-Scientologist Internet Warrior.
+I didn’t use any of my Cruelty-Fu on the Fierce Anti-Scientologist Internet Warrior Princess.
 I tried to be kind in response to everything she threw at me.
 I tried to stay on the topic and not attack her personally.
 I tried to remain calm and repeat my point in response to my words and intentions being twisted and mischaracterized.
 She called me every insulting thing she could think of.
 And I tried my best not to do it back.

 Cyber-bullying and cruelty are everywhere on the Internet.
 It is one of its dominant cultural norms.

 But for some reason now I think it’s better to try to be kind.

 I know what you’re thinking.
 You’re thinking that it’s like that time late in The Sopranos, after Tony had been shot and was lying half dead in a hospital bed dreaming a bardo-dream that he was Ken Finity.
 He was stuck in an airport hotel because he’d lost his wallet and couldn’t leave, but he couldn’t stay either because people would find out.
 And there were Tibetan lamas and that weirdly vicious, circular light that kept going around and around in the world outside his window.

 They spent 3 full episodes on this before Tony finally woke up and went home.
 All he wanted now was to love people.
 After he got shot and lived, Tony Soprano just wanted to love his son and his family and all of his enemies in the mafia.
 He wanted to make peace with them and try to be kind.

 And you screamed at the TV